mincongzhang/AAD/detail_explain.md

 # Automatic Differentiation

-### Background - Differential calculus and derivatives computation
+### Background - Differential calculus and derivatives

 There are a number of methods for writing software to compute derivatives of functions and their approximations: